Redocly/redocly-cli/docs/commands/eject.md

 redocly eject component 'Filter/Filter.tsx'
 ```

+When ejected, the filepath to the ejected component prints to terminal.
+In this example, the `Filter` component is ejected to `@theme/components/Filter/Filter.tsx`.

-### Eject multiple components using a glob pattern
+### Eject multiple components

-Eject multiple components by selecting them in the ejecton prompt, which is triggered by passing `<folder-name>/**` wrapped in single quotes.
+Eject multiple components using the ejection prompt, which is triggered by passing `<folder-name>/**` wrapped in single quotes.

-The following command triggers an ejection prompt for all components inside the `Footer` folder:
+The following command starts an ejection prompt for the `Footer` folder:

 ```bash
 redocly eject component 'Footer/**'
 ```

+Use the ejection prompt to select and eject any components inside the `Footer` folder.

+#### Use ejection prompt

+Use your keyboard to navigate the ejection prompt.

+- Arrows move the cursor.
+- Spacebar selects an item (file or folder).
+- Enter to eject selected items.

+Selecting an item adds a check mark.
+Selecting a folder selects all its children items.

 #### Eject all components